syntactic/Cognitive-Control-Paradigm-Integration/content/Papers/Kiesel et al. (2010).md

     *   **Proactive Interference & [[Task-Set Inertia]]:** Discusses the idea that switch costs arise from the passive carry-over of activation from the previous task set, which must be overcome (e.g., [[Allport et al. (1994)]]).
     *   **Asymmetrical Switch Costs:** Reviews the finding that it can be harder to switch to a stronger/dominant task than a weaker one, often attributed to the need to inhibit the stronger task more forcefully.
     *   **Task Inhibition & N-2 Repetition Costs:** Discusses evidence for inhibitory mechanisms from paradigms using three or more tasks, where performance is worse when returning to a recently abandoned task (e.g., ABA sequence vs. CBA).
-    *   **Stimulus-Based Interference:** Emphasizes the role of [[Dimensions/Stimulus Bivalence & Congruency|bivalent stimuli]] in creating interference at both the task-set level and the response level (congruency effects).
+    *   **Stimulus-Based Interference:** Emphasizes the role of [[Dimensions/Stimulus-Stimulus Congruency|bivalent stimuli]] in creating interference at both the task-set level and the response level (congruency effects).
     *   **Response-Based Interference:** Reviews the impact of [[Dimensions/Response Set Overlap|response-set overlap]] (e.g., bivalent vs. univalent responses) and response-repetition effects on task-switching performance.

 ### Authors' Main Conclusions